Eval427/TDOMI-Remy/README.md

 - Navigate to game -> mods and drop the TMOMI-Remy folder inside that folder

 - If you have not previously installed mods before.
 You will need the coremod.
 There's a few ways to get this:
   - Use this nifty mediafire link I made to download a ZIP.
-Just unzip it and place the folder in the same place as the TMOMI-Remy folder - https://www.mediafire.com/file/h1w06vb9hpdhzw0/core.zip/file (make sure to click the right download button and not the pop up scam download buttons)
+Just unzip it and place the folder in the same place as the TMOMI-Remy folder - https://www.mediafire.com/file/h1w06vb9hpdhzw0/core.zip/file (make sure to click the right download button and not the pop up scam download buttons.)
+  - OR download another AWSW mod from steam.
+It will automatically install the modcore.

 ![image](https://user-images.githubusercontent.com/66040554/126404558-b770c723-869c-4657-b1ac-7b1f2dd8a3c9.png)